Also on this page:

 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

 Boise is either fairly expensive or quite cheap, depending upon who you ask and what they’re measuring.
 So let’s break it down.
-The capital, home to the eponymously named Boise State University, is a great place to rent, with most studio apartments available for less than $500 a month.
-It is, however, an expensive place to buy a home, with most real estate north of $200,000.
+The capital, home to the eponymously named Boise State University, is a great place to rent.
+It is, however, an expensive place to buy a home.
 Child care can be cheaper than national averages, which is true throughout the state, but even with a student discount at Boise State University Children’s Center, you could still pay up to $43 a day.
 Your transportation costs can effectively be zero if your school has an agreement with ValleyRide, as Boise State does.
 And utility bills are low, like in the rest of the state.

 As far as states go, Idaho is bigger than average in terms of area but on the small side with regard to population.
 Many of the state’s residents live in the Boise metro area, making it the perfect hub for government social services and nonprofit offices.
 Below are a few places to start your search for assistance in Boise.